matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 The code to generate the figure from the perplexity experiment results is in `notebooks/ppl_exp_results_{DATASET}.ipynb`.

-For completion, I also add the `notebooks/ppl_exp_results_from_json.ipynb` and `notebooks/ppl_experiment_urls_agnews.json` - which were used to generate the initial figure (so more data points).

 **Interpretability.**

-We also include an attempt at interpreting where the information meaningful to infer membership lies for attacks just using synthetic data.
+We also include the notebook to interpret where the information meaningful to infer membership lies for attacks just using synthetic data.
 For this, we look at the sequences with the highest and lowest RMIA scores and check out the n-gram loss, all n-grams extracted and maximum string overlap for all synthetic data generated across IN, OUT and TARGET models.
 These preliminary results are in `notebooks/interpretability.ipynb`.

 ## (5) Compute the synthetic data utility